rapidsai/jupyterlab-nvdashboard/README.md

 -  **master** contains a basic dashboard with two plots, a line plot and a histogram, that display randomly varying data
--  **resouces** expands on the toy system above to create a real-world example that uses the `psutil` module to show CPU, memory, network, and storage activity.
+-  **system-resouces** expands on the toy system above to create a real-world example that uses the `psutil` module to show CPU, memory, network, and storage activity.
 This example is installable as follows: